 Developing mature security programs

 There are a lot of different capability maturity models (CMMs) out there that a company can use to provide a roadmap on how to improve and mature their security programs.
 The key is putting the program in place and having appropriate governance to not only guide these programs but to also legitimize and provide tone from top support.
 For many companies, this starts with understanding their “As-Is” processes across the several information security domains.
 Before a company can understand where they would like to be tomorrow, they need to make an exhaustive assessment of where they are today.
 Sounds simple, but you would be surprised at how few companies have performed exhaustive risk assessments across their enterprise and more surprised by the amount of companies that have performed such assessments and have done little to address their vulnerabilities months after their assessments have been performed.
-An example of a capability maturity model is provided in the figure below.

 Mature programs are in a constant state of optimizing their controls to prevent cybersecurity events from happening.
 Immature programs are most often reacting to findings or events.
 They respond to audit comments by purchasing point solutions to rectify exceptions on an ad-hoc basis.
 Rarely do you see these organizations building IT programs with steering committees and built-in governance activities aimed at going beyond minimum standards or passing grades for different regulatory initiatives.